hrbrmstr/vite-webr-lit/index.md

 You can use `just build` to make the `dist/` directory, then put that anywhere you like.

+Oh, and the Pyodide support is in the sources on GH.
+Just uncomment out the obvious bits and you'll have that, too.

 Source is on [GitHub](https://github.com/hrbrmstr/vite-webr-lit)